deepak-sekarbabu/spring-ai-open-router/README.md

 - Java 21 or higher
 - Maven 3.8+ (or Gradle)
 - Oper Router API credentials
-- (Optional) OpenAI or other AI provider API keys
+- OpenAI or other AI provider API keys

 ### Clone and Build